This Dungeon Fighter board game review was made after playing the game about 15 times.

 - One tip that probably should have been included in the rulebook is to practice before you start playing.
 I think our games went a bit better than other groups because we took the time to practice some shots.
 If you’re attempting a between-the-legs spin shot for the first time when it counts, chances are bad things are going to happen.
 That could take some of the enjoyment out of the game for you.

 - As is the case with most dexterity games, Dungeon Fighter isn’t a game that you will be playing over and over again.
-That’s not a big problem for us, but some gamers prefer to only buy games that they will want to play all the time.
+That’s not a big problem for my group, but some gamers prefer to only buy games that they will want to play more regularly.

 Dungeon Fighter is a blast!
-No, it’s not the type of game that will hit the table every week, but we always know that we’re going to have a good time when it does.
+No, it’s not the type of game that will hit the table every week, but I always know that that I’m going to have a good time when it does.
 I’ve actually been playing this game for years now and still get a kick out of it every time.
-It’s easily the best cooperative dexterity game we’ve played so far.
+It’s definitely one of the best cooperative dexterity game my group has played so far.